-Based on her advocacy work on the gender agenda, Melanie started the Black British Business Awards in 2012 to reflect the outstanding achievements and contributions of black business people to the UK economy.
-For her, these awards are a collaborative, wholly inclusive initiative that highlights inspiring role models, challenges outdated stereotypes, and most importantly, is a vehicle for economic empowerment and equality.
+Passionate about equal access and opportunity, Melanie started the Black British Business Awards to reflect the outstanding achievements and contributions of black business people to the UK economy.
+For her, these awards are a collaborative, wholly inclusive set of programmes that highlights inspiring role models, challenges out-dated stereotypes, and most importantly, is a vehicle for economic empowerment, equality and change.

 Co-Founder and Chair of the Judging Panel

 Sophie is an award winning international corporate finance lawyer.
 She is passionate about inspiring future leaders and defying stereotypes by recognising, celebrating and shining a light on the often unsung outstanding professional and commercial achievements of individuals of African and Caribbean heritage worldwide.